johnno1962/Refactorator/README.md

 # Refactorator Xcode Plugin

+Due to changes in the index database with Xcode 10 this plugin no longer works.

 Refactorator is an Xcode plugin for refactoring Swift & now Objective-C code.
 It will rename public or internal vars, functions, enums etc. For private and local entities use Xcode's existing "Edit All in Scope" functionality.